sami-ets/SAMITorch/README.md

 > Y Merged [Short Description]

 ## Acknowledgment
-Thanks to École de technologie supérieure, [Hervé Lombaert](https://profs.etsmtl.ca/hlombaert/) and [Christian Desrosiers](https://www.etsmtl.ca/Professeurs/cdesrosiers/Accueil) for providing us a lab and helping us in our research activities.
+Thanks to [École de technologie supérieure](https://www.etsmtl.ca/], [Hervé Lombaert](https://profs.etsmtl.ca/hlombaert/) and [Christian Desrosiers](https://www.etsmtl.ca/Professeurs/cdesrosiers/Accueil) for providing us a lab and helping us in our research activities.

 Icons made by <a href="http://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>